puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-content-wip.md

 # Microsoft Edge enterprise content is under development

-You'll be redirected to the content once when it's available.
+You'll be redirected to the content when it's available.

 >[!NOTE]
 >This applies  to Microsoft Edge version 77 or later.